4chlys0/ReadingList/README.md

 My personal working list of technical, operational, and cultural cybersecurity media.
 May include cross-disciplinary work, though should be recommended by a cybersecurity professional.

+Legend
 "*" indicates completed
+terminal "^" indicates previous coursework.
+If listed as completed I've also read for personal interest

 ------------------